minus5/examples-services/README.md

 # Example 3: Service discovery (Consul)

 Service discovery  is the automatic detection of devices and services on a computer network (description from [wikipedia](https://en.wikipedia.org/wiki/Service_discovery)).
-In our system we are using [Consul](https://www.consul.io/) for service discovery.
+In our system we are using [Consul](https://www.consul.io/) for service discovery ([example 3](https://github.com/minus5/examples-services/tree/master/03-consul)).

 Usually there are some components in the system that are not able to communicate using messaging (databases, key-value storages, proxies, external web services...).
 Service discovery helps us **locate those services by their name**.